spencertipping/canard/boot/image.md

     4831o300 48ab                         # data-push 0
     c3                                    # return (to exit function)

+# Consing and memory allocation

+We need a way to allocate new cons cells without manually getting memory from the heap.
+To do this, we define the cons function, which will ultimately be stored in the symbol table as ::.

+Right now we have some leftover stuff on the stack.
+The data stack top is the symbol matcher for @:k, which we'll ultimately need to cons onto the nil we put into a single byte on the heap.

 ## Nil

 This is easy; it's just a single byte on the heap.
 We then push a pointer to